blox-eng/blox.bg/content/pages/index.md

       type: TitleBlock
     subtitle: Building blocks for success
     items:
-      - title: Dream
+      - title: Imagine
         tagline: ''
         subtitle: ''
-        text: |
+        text: >
-          You dream, Base helps you craft and refine your dream.
+          Your life, your imagination.
+We are here to support you to put your dream into perspective.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder Image